TIBT Home

 • Visibility across the TIBT network as certified project participants

-This elevates Indigenous involvement from "untracked activity" to nationally recognized participation.
+This elevates First Nations involvement from "untracked activity" to nationally recognized participation.

 How the Certification Works

-• Project teams submit procurement data, participation plans, and Indigenous engagement activities.
+• Project teams submit procurement data, participation plans, and First Nations engagement activities.

 • TIBT verifies information through documentation and business directory alignment.